Stress is our automatic response to demands, pressures, and/or competing priorities in our life.

 Tips for managing stress

-No one can eliminate stress from their lives.
-But we can learn to manage it better.
+No one can eliminate stress entirely, but we can learn to manage it better.
 How you think about and respond to daily situations determines whether you find them overwhelming or manageable.
 Here are a few tips to help keep stress in check:

-- Practice self-care: Get enough sleep.
-Eat well.
+- Take care of yourself: Prioritize sleep.
+Eat nutritious food each day.
 Get some exercise.
 Improving these habits alone can go a long way to mitigating your stress.

-- Connect with others: People with strong social support networks (friends, family, teammates, etc.) report less stress and overall improved mental health.
+- Connect with others: Those with strong social support networks (friends, family, teammates, etc.) report less stress and overall improved mental health.

 - Reframe: Stop negative self-talk, and give yourself some credit for your abilities and accomplishments.
 See mistakes as opportunities to learn and grow.
 Overcoming the fear of failure is only accomplished by doing things you fear over and over again, resolving to bounce back, and learning throughout the process.

-- Learn to meditate: Meditation has numerous proven health benefits, including relaxation and stress management.
-You can learn to meditate through Cornell's free Let's Meditate program.
+- Learn to meditate: Meditation has numerous proven physical and mental health benefits, including reducing reactivity to stressors and helping to put things back in perspective.
+You can learn to meditate through Cornell’s free Let’s Mediate program.
 Other resources for guided meditation practice can be found on our Meditation page.

 5-minute stress busters